timgreen/hcm/docs/CONFIG.md

       A list of module need be installed before this one, absolute path or relative paths from current file, must already be mentioned in the main config.

+   * `requires`

+      A list of cmd required to install this module. `hcm` will use `which` cmd in the *shell* defined in the main config to check existence of the cmd.

 For hooks, please check [Life Cycle][Life Cycle] for details.